 This amount represents interest received in a 100 day notice deposit account with a UK bank (GBP denominated).
-In the prior year this also included interest received on term deposits with a South African Bank (ZAR denominated).
 No material expenses were incurred in respect of these assets.

 The Company's assets are prudently invested and provide sufficient access to funds at short notice taking into account the liquidity requirements of the business and the nature and timing of the insurance liabilities.